kennyalmendral/kennyalmendral.github.io/_posts/2018-07-27-php-numbers.md

 title: PHP Numbers
 ---

-There are two types of number in PHP, namely, integers and floating point numbers which are also known as "floats".
+There are two types of number in PHP, namely, integers and floating point numbers, also known as “floats”.

 ## Integer